-This ClimateCHIP HEAT tool estimates the likely heat stress challenges that will occur in a selected location anywhere in the world, and in the future as a result of climate change.
-The heat data come from local measurements and climate models estimating heat levels in rectangular grid cells (0.5 x 0.5 geographical degrees).
+The ClimateCHIP WorkHeat tool estimates the likely heat stress challenges occurring in a selected location anywhere in the world, and the future challenges as a result of climate change.
+The underlying climate & weather station data come from local measurements and climate models estimating heat levels in global grid cells (0.5 x 0.5 geographical degrees).
 The climate data can be viewed in the Your Area Today and Your Area Tomorrow pages.

-One estimate shows the need for heat safety actions using the International Standard (ISO7243).
-It shows how much rest is needed each work hour to protect worker safety in the locality in recent times and in the future depending on the type of work carried out.
+One option in the WorkHeat tool estimates the need for heat safety actions using the International Standard (ISO7243).
+It shows how many days per month (or year) are so hot that heat prevention actions are needed, depending on the type of work carried out.

-The other estimate indicates how much the labour output (productivity) of indoor or outdoor workers may be reduced as a result of the local heat at these times.
+Another option indicates how much of the labour output (productivity) of indoor or outdoor workers may be reduced as a result of the local heat in current and future decades or months.